EPCCed/2023-09-06-rse-singularity/setup.md

 5. Click *Next*
 6. Enter a username for the account and an SSH public key
-    1. If you do not specify an SSH key at this stage, your default key will be used (if you have one).
-For users who had an ARCHER account, the default key will be your ARCHER SSH key.
-    2. You can always add an SSH key (or additional SSH keys) using the process described below.
+    1. You can always add an SSH key (or additional SSH keys) after your account has been created.
 7. Click *Request*

 Now you have to wait for the course organiser to accept your request to register.
 When this has happened,your account will be created on ARCHER2.